 This is my favorite Deviled Eggs recipe.
 They are perfect little bite to add to any meal or party spread.

 I love Deviled Eggs.
 I always have.
-If you like them as much as I do, you know how difficult it is to try to eat just one.
-Usually I only enjoy them around the holidays or at someone else’s home for a special get together or celebration, in which case, I can’t dump several dozen on my plate and run away to eat them.
-That’s not in the holiday spirit!
-No, it wouldn’t be looked upon kindly.
+If you like Deviled Eggs as much as I do, you know how difficult it is to try to eat just one.
+Usually we only enjoy them around the holidays or for special occasions, in which case, I can’t dump several dozen on my plate and find a hiding place to eat them in secret.
+That would not be in the holiday spirit!
+No, not one bit.
 But don’t think it hasn’t crossed my mind.

-Deviled Eggs do seem to be the first thing snagged up if they show up on a dinner spread, and they are the first dish to be emptied.
+Deviled Eggs do seem to be the first thing that disappears on a dinner buffet.
 Just like that!
 Thankfully they are so very easy to make.
-Dozens can be made in relatively no time, ready to tempt Deviled Egg lovers everywhere.
+Dozens of these savory bites can be made in relatively no time, ready to please Deviled Egg lovers all over the world.

-- Deviled Eggs can be prepared a day or two ahead of time and refrigerated covered until ready to serve.
-But refrigeration is a must until serving time.
+- Deviled Eggs can be prepared a day or two ahead of time then cover and refrigerate until ready to serve.
+Refrigeration is a must until serving time.
 I repeat, refrigerate these babies.
 Refrigerate the Deviled Eggs.

 - The recipe below is a classic Deviled Eggs combination, and it is certainly a keeper.
-But a quick search will show you a wide variety of different versions or additions to this classic recipe.
-Sometimes I like to add pickle relish and maybe a bit of cayenne pepper to change things up.
-I’ve also seen avocado versions that I know must be out of this world!
+An online search will show you a wide variety of different versions to this classic recipe.
+Sometimes I like to add pickle relish and maybe a bit of cayenne pepper to switch things up.

-- There are tips for cooking hard-boiled eggs all over the place, but the Incredible Edible Egg folks have great advice on the topic.
+- You can find tips for cooking hard-boiled eggs all over the place, but the Incredible Edible Egg folks have super advice on the subject.

 - 12 eggs, hard boiled and peeled